Introduction to Green Star Polyps Coral Care

 Notice how the coral is growing up the back wall (that’s where the overflow is) an is growing out on the side-wall.

-Each year in my tank, the coral seems to go through a series of growth and recession cycles.
+Each year in my tank, the GSP coral seems to go through a series of growth and recession cycles.
 My tank is a 92-gallon bowfront aquarium.

-There is a central, massive GSP colony covering most of the back wall of the aquarium and the live rock in the back — and the coral grows outward, on the side glass in both directions.
+There is a central, massive GSP coral colony covering most of the back wall of the aquarium and the live rock in the back — and the coral grows outward, on the side glass in both directions.

-Check out this short video
+Check out this short video all about green star polyps

 Green star polyps are native to the rubble areas of reefs and lagoons and are often found with Xenia and clavularia, commonly in areas that are typically nutrient-rich with low water flow (Borneman 2001).

+It is worth mentioning that the ideal conditions listed above are ideal for the majority of soft coral species.
 No special care is particularly required to keep these corals, beyond the typical husbandry skills required for caring for any coral species.

-GSP coral placement
+GSP coral placement in a saltwater aquarium

-These are not fussy corals and will likely thrive wherever you put them, but the best placement for green star polyps in a reef tank is in an area with moderate flow and lighting.
+However, the best placement for green star polyps in a reef tank is in an area with moderate flow and lighting.
 As shown in one of the images above, the colony in my tank spreads out along the back wall and side wall aquarium glass, but it tends to expand and retract over time, but the area most directly in the flow and under the lights tends to thrive all the time.

-GSP’s are photosynthetic and get nutrition from their symbiotic zooxanthellae.
+GSP corals are partially photosynthetic and get nutrition from their symbiotic zooxanthellae.
 They also presumably absorb nutrients from the water column, as well, and have historically done well in systems with well-fed fish.
 Their polyps will also capture and pull in food particles that they catch in the water column.
 While target-feeding will likely increase growth rates, this coral grows quite well under normal reef aquarium conditions without supplemental feeding.

 Taxonomy, morphology and body structure